LangProc/langproc-2017-cw/debugging/README.md

 ```

 In most cases, you actually don't know what you are doing.
 For that reason,
-you really should avoid such casts where you can.
+you really should avoid such casts when you can.
 Unfortunately, compiler
 authors, inevitably, write compilers with a lot of hand-maintained
 invariants.
 When you see yourself writing a type-cast as such in your code,
-it is worth asking yourself if it is possible to modify your code slightly
+it is worth asking yourself whether it is possible to modify your code slightly
 to avoid this cast altogether.
 If that's not trivially possible and you have
 to perform type-casting, use `static_cast<>` or `dynamic_cast<>`
 (See [this stackoverflow post](https://stackoverflow.com/a/1255015)